 Peel (using a teaspoon if you wish).
-Using a sharp knife or mandolin, slice it thinly.
+Using a sharp knife preferably, slice it thinly.
+(If you use a mandolin be careful the ginger doesn’t tear, otherwise your syrup will be cloudy from the excess juice.)
 Place in a microwaveable container.
 Add 1/4 cup sugar, stir, add enough water to barely cover, stir again.
 Microwave as best suits you: several bursts of a minute on high; longer bursts on half power; … Check it from time to time, stir each time, allow to sit for several minutes between bursts if you wish.

 The aim is for the ginger slices to be tender with a slight crunch, in a thick syrup that has a glorious fresh ginger flavour.
 Cook them longer and more slowly to tenderise the ginger further.